LUKE 8

 JESUS CONTINUED TEACHING IN PARABLES

-Among the disciples, there are multiple women traveling with Jesus, including Mary Magdalene, whom Jesus previously healed from demonic oppression (Luke 8:1-3).
+Among the disciples, multiple women are traveling with Jesus, including Mary Magdalene, whom Jesus previously healed from demonic oppression (Luke 8:1-3).
 Mary Magdalene was a disciple of Jesus and one of His ministry’s financial supporters.

-Jesus describes the second group of seeds, which fall onto rocky ground with little soil.
-Immediately, these seeds sprout up, but are unable to establish deep roots and become scorched in the heat.
+Jesus describes the second group of seeds, which fell onto rocky ground with little soil.
+Immediately, these seeds sprouted up, but were unable to establish deep roots and became scorched in the heat.
 These seeds are representative of those who hear God’s word, respond quickly and intensely, but do not engage deeply and fall away once trials arrive.

-The third group of seeds are scattered among thorns.
-Although these seeds grow, they are eventually suffocated by the thorns.
+The third group of seeds was scattered among thorns.
+Although these seeds grew, they were eventually suffocated by the thorns.
 These seeds are representative of those who hear God’s word, but become distracted by other pursuits.

-Finally, Jesus describes the seeds that fall on good soil and produce grain.
-These seeds produce fruit one hundredfold, representative of those who hear and understand the word of God.
+Finally, Jesus describes the seeds that fell on good soil and produced grain.
+These seeds produced fruit one hundredfold, representative of those who hear and understand the word of God.

-Jesus’ mother and brothers attempt to reach Him, but could not get past the crowd.
+Jesus’s mother and brothers attempt to reach Him, but cannot get past the crowd.
 When He is told that they had arrived, Jesus calls everyone who hears and follows God’s word part of His family.

-Jesus heals a man named Legion, who is possessed with demonic spirits.
+Jesus heals a man who is possessed by demonic spirits.
 He casts the spirits into a group of pigs, causing them to run into the sea and drown.
-Legion proclaims that Jesus saved him.
+The man proclaims that Jesus saved him.

 Jesus encounters a woman who has been suffering for twelve years from hemorrhaging blood.
-The woman believes Jesus is so powerful, she would be healed if she could only touch the fringe of His clothing.
+The woman believes Jesus is so powerful, she will be healed if she can only touch the fringe of His clothing.
 This fringe was a symbol of God’s law that many Israelites wore on their clothing (Numbers 15, Deuteronomy 22).
-He realizes that she was healed and acknowledges her incredible faith.
+He realizes that she has been healed and acknowledges her incredible faith.

 Previous